hewg2008/AromTool/README.md

 ## What is Ring

-The basic object of AromTool is Ring object.
-Combined with Atoms object from ASE, the Ring object not only remain the attributes and methods of Atoms object,like collection of each atoms, but it also possess the attributes of centroid, normal vector, PDB codes and contact type, as well as methods about conversion of data's structure and so on,which are unique attributes of Ring object.
+The basic object of AromTool is the Ring object.
+Combined with Atoms object from ASE, the Ring object not only remains the attributes and methods of Atoms object like collection of each atoms, but it also includes the attributes of centroid, normal vector, PDB codes and contact type, as well as methods about conversion of data's structure and so on.

 ## Build Ring from Data

 Two parameters are needed in order to build ring from data - symbols(atoms' elements) and positions(coordinate of atoms).
-Here's the process.
 ```python
 from aromtool.ring import Ring
 symbols = ['C', 'C', 'H', 'C', 'C', 'H', 'C', 'H', 'C']